vpakarinen/multimodal-webui/README.md

 The application will automatically download the following files if they don't exist:
 - **Qwen 2.5 Omni 7B model files** (~14GB): The model weights and configuration files.
-- **qwen-omni-utils package**: Official utilities for processing multi-modal inputs for the Qwen 2.5 Omni model.
+- **qwen-omni-utils package**: Official utilities for processing multi-modal inputs.
 - **Additional model components**: Tokenizers, processors, and other dependencies.

 ## Notes